LUMC/galaxy-launcher/README.md

   * Ansible version 2.2 is tested and required.
 3. Set up a passwordless sudo user on the remote host and set up an ssh key pair.
 4. Make a new hosts file by copying `hosts.sample` to `hosts` and setup your galaxy host.
-5. Create a new configuration direction by copying `host_vars/example_host` to `host_vars/HOSTNAME`.
+5. Create a new configuration directory by copying `host_vars/example_host` to `host_vars/HOSTNAME`.
 Hostname should be equal to that specified in `hosts`
+6. Create a new files directory by copying `files/example_host` to `files/HOSTNAME`

 ## Configuring your installation.
 Settings files are located in `host_vars/HOSTNAME`. `docker.settings`, `galaxy.settings` and `port.settings` should be checked and if necessary changed.
+Also tool lists can be added to install a set of tools.

 ### docker.settings
 Variable | Function